j3soon/ros2-essentials/ros1_bridge_ws/README.md

 # 🔍 Troubleshooting 🔍

-> If you are trying to debug ros1_bridge, it is recommended to use the `ros1-bridge-build` service in docker-compose.
+> If you are trying to debug ros1_bridge, it is recommended to use the `ros1-bridge-build` service in docker compose.
 > It contains all the necessary build tools, which should be helpful for you.

 ## Failed to contact master